Nativism (politics): United States

 According to the American historian John Higham, nativism is:

 an intense opposition to an internal minority on the grounds of its foreign (i.e., "un-American") connections.
 Specific nativist antagonisms may and do, vary widely in response to the changing character of minority irritants and the shifting conditions of the day; but through each separate hostility runs the connecting, energizing force of modern nationalism.
 While drawing on much broader cultural antipathies and ethnocentric judgments, nativism translates them into zeal to destroy the enemies of a distinctively American way of life.

 Colonial era

-There was nativism in the colonial era shown by English colonists against the Palatine German immigrants in the Pennsylvania Colony.
+There was nativism in the colonial era shown by English colonists (who comprised most of the 17th century primary settlers) against the Palatine German immigrants in the Pennsylvania Colony.
 Benjamin Franklin questioned about allowing Palatine refugees to settle in Pennsylvania.
 He was concerned about the potential consequences of their arrival, particularly regarding the preservation of Pennsylvania's English identity and heritage.
 He questioned whether it was prudent for a colony established by English settlers to be overwhelmed by newcomers who might not integrate into English culture and language.